Blackus2k/DMS/README.md

 4.Open dms and enjoy

-IF YOU WAN'T TO UPDATE THE PROGRAM JUST OPEN BOOSTRAPPER OR DOWNLOAD IT FROM HERE
+IF YOU WANT TO UPDATE THE PROGRAM JUST OPEN BOOSTRAPPER OR DOWNLOAD IT FROM HERE

 the boostrapper may be detected as a virus but it isn't why is it detected as a virus?